aymericsgnth/aymericsgnth/README.md

 - 👋 Hi, call my aym ! :)
 - 👀 I’m interested in prog, WEB >>>
-- 🌱 I’m currently learning  EJS
+- 🌱 I’m currently learning  NodeJS
 - 💞️ I’m looking to collaborate on WEB projects
-- 📫 How to reach me : discord (Aym#4868)
+- 📫 How to reach me : discord (Aym#6563)

 <!---
 aymericsgnth/aymericsgnth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.